joshhighet/ransomwatch/.github/README.md

 </h1>
 </div>

-an onionsite scraping framework and platform with the intent of tracking ransomware groups
+an onionsite scraping framework with the intent of tracking ransomware groups

 running within github actions, groups are visited & posts are indexed within this repository at a regular cadence